 Who should meditate?

-Unlike what some people believe, you don’t require to have some innate ability or spirituality to practice meditation.
-It simply isn’t true that it’s only a select few who can meditate successfully.
+It simply isn’t true that only a select few can meditate successfully.
+Unlike what some people believe, you don’t have to have exceptional spiritual abilities to practice meditation.
 Meditation can be practiced by anyone!
 It only requires some training before you start feeling comfortable with it, just like riding a bike.
-Meditation requires a little effort and a lot of mental conviction.
-However, the rewards are definite.
-There are times when the results of meditation will be instant.
-Often, you’ll need lots of patience to experience the long-term benefits.
+Meditation requires a little bit of effort and a lot of conviction, but there are definite rewards.
+There are times when the results of meditation will be instant, but more often you’ll need lots of patience to experience the long-term benefits.
 So yes, it requires work, but you’ll be surprised by how much good a 20-minute daily meditation regimen can do you.

-There are those instances when you just can’t bring yourself to calm down and meditate.
-Here are some of the most common meditation blockers and how to avoid them:
+Sometimes you just can’t bring yourself to settle down and meditate.
+Here are a few of the more common meditation hurdles and advice on how to get around them:

 - You’re always out of time